Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Numerical Results for the UC-OPF Problem

 \subsubsection{Algorithm configuration}

 Our framework consists of four main components: the local solver, the SDP solver, the sparsity exploitation, and the branch-and-bound algorithm in charge of managing the binary variables.
-Below we describe in detail how each of these elements has been set up for the numerical analysis.
+Below we describe in detail how each of these elements has been set up for the numerical analysis\footnote{In our implementation, equations \eqref{eq:ActPowSDP} and \eqref{eq:ReaPowSDP} are included as inequality constraints.
+Given the monotonically non-decreasing objective function, this yields an equivalent formulation while making feasible solutions easier to find, which may improve algorithmic performance.}.

 \begin{description} \item[Local solver.]
 We begin by describing the local solver.
 We use Knitro \shortcite{Byrd:2006} as the nonlinear programming solver, interfaced through Pyomo \shortcite{Bynum:2021aa, Hart:2011aa}.
 We rely primarily on Knitro's default settings, with a few modifications to better suit our iterative node-based strategy.
 Specifically, we set \texttt{mip\char`_multistart} to 1, \texttt{convex} to 0, and \texttt{mip\char`_terminate} to 1.
 The last setting instructs Knitro to return a feasible solution promptly, without spending additional time trying to refine it.
 To safeguard against excessive runtimes in difficult nodes, we also cap the solver time limit using the \texttt{mip\char`_maxtime\char`_real} option. \item[SDP solver.]
 We use conic programming solver MOSEK \shortcite{mosek}.
 We formulate the SDP relaxation using MOSEK’s Python-based Fusion API, which allows flexible modeling of conic problems and provides direct access to advanced solver features \shortcite{mosek}. \item[Sparsity exploitation] We follow the approach described in \shortciteA{wang2020,Wang:2022}, to maintain the theoretical properties of the decompositions.
 We use their Julia \shortcite{Bezanson:2017} package to obtain the decomposition of the $\Wb_t$ matrices.
 Their approach is called CS-TSSOS and, as discussed in Section~\ref{sec:ucacopf-sparsity}, it combines correlative sparsity \shortcite{waki2006sums} and term sparsity \shortcite{wang2020}. \item[Branch-and-bound algorithm.]
 As mentioned above, we have implemented from scratch a branch-and-bound algorithm in Python, tailored for solving mixed-integer QCQP problems.
 The parameters of Algorithm~\ref{algorithm:full} are set up as follows: \begin{itemize} \item \texttt{tol}.
 Stopping tolerance is set to $0.02$, \emph{i.e.}, $2\%$ optimality gap. \item \texttt{timelimit}.
 Time limit is set to 3600~seconds (1~hour). \item \texttt{run\_local}.
 All instances are solved 4 times, each with a different value of \texttt{run\_local} parameter: $1.1$, $1.25$, $1.5$, and $2$.
 The larger the value of \texttt{run\_local}, the smaller the number of calls to the local solver. \end{itemize} \end{description}